FACTBOX-Global leaders react to Joe Biden's election win | Politics

 FACTBOX-Global leaders react to Joe Biden's election win

-Democrat Joe Biden captured the U.S. presidency on Saturday, several major television networks said, as voters narrowly rebuffed Republican incumbent Donald Trump's tumultuous leadership and embraced Biden's promise to fight the coronavirus pandemic and fix the economy in a divided nation.
+Democrat Joe Biden captured the U.S. presidency on Saturday as voters narrowly rebuffed Republican incumbent Donald Trump's tumultuous leadership and embraced Biden's promise to fight the coronavirus pandemic and fix the economy in a divided nation.
 Following are reactions from world leaders: (statements or tweets unless otherwise stated)

 CANADIAN PRIME MINISTER JUSTIN TRUDEAU "On behalf of the Government of Canada, I congratulate Joe Biden and Kamala Harris on their election as the next President and Vice President of the United States of America.
 Canada and the United States enjoy an extraordinary relationship – one that is unique on the world stage."